 An examination of ethical issues associated with image production and consumption.
 Topics include the technological development of the film apparatus, privacy, the pursuit of objectivity, excess, consent, and representing others.
 All issues highlight the increasingly sophisticated and powerful role of film and media authorship.
 Students will develop a more complex view of the ethics of screen representation (both fiction and nonfiction) and be encouraged to take stock of the ethics of their own media literacy.Offered by Film & Video Studies.
 Limited to three attempts.

-Recommended Prerequisite: Completion or concurrent enrollment in all other required Mason Core courses and completion of 21 credits within the Film program.
+Recommended Prerequisite: Completion of 21 credits within the Film program.

 Registration Restrictions: